Free Trial

 Market Cap and Share Float

-What Are the Most Liquid Markets?
+What Are the Most and Least Liquid Markets?

 The most liquid asset is cash, which you can instantly exchange for goods and services at any business in the country.
-Financial advisors usually recommend having liquid funds for emergencies, like a savings account that earns minimal interest but you can tap it immediately if a large expense pops up.
+Financial advisors usually recommend having liquid funds for emergencies, like a savings account that earns minimal interest, but you can tap it immediately if a large expense pops up.
 Less liquid assets would include real estate, which earns a higher return (usually) but comes with a costly and time-consuming transaction process.

-Highly Liquid Markets Benefit Traders, but Some Strategies Work Best in Illiquid Markets
+Highly Liquid Markets Benefit Traders, But Some Strategies Work Best in Illiquid Markets

 The liquidity in markets is more of an overarching concept than a precisely-measured metric.
 You can measure variables like volume and spreads, but the liquidity definition is more abstract than concrete.
 For markets to function properly, liquidity must be present.